This Fake Time Magazine Cover Was Found Hanging Inside Trump's Golf Resorts

-Arms crossed, Donald Trump stares out proudly from under the iconic, red TIME masthead while an all-capped headline reads: "TRUMP IS HITTING ON ALL FRONTS. . .
+Arms crossed, Donald Trump stares out proudly from under the iconic, red TIME masthead while an all-capped headline blares: "TRUMP IS HITTING ON ALL FRONTS. . .
 EVEN TV!”

 Copies of the Time Magazine cover, dated March 1, 2009, were seen hanging prominently in at least four of President Trump's golf resorts, flanked by other framed magazine pages celebrating Trump, his family, or his companies.